s00d/u-devtools/plugins/vue-inspector/README.md

 ## Usage

 1. Open DevTools (click the 🛠 button)
-2. Select the "Vue Router" tab
+2. Select the "Vue Inspector" tab
 3. View all routes and the current active route
 4. Click the navigation button (→) to navigate to any route